sgoel97/PIDAIL/README.md

 - [Jonathan] start on the math for the paper

-  - From Sergei: must formalize π\*(a|s) somehow; aka formalize the assumption we're making about the expert
+  - From Sergey: must formalize π\*(a|s) somehow; aka formalize the assumption we're making about the expert

 Next Steps: